Skip to main content

 Access the displayed URL (typically http://localhost:8080) with a web browser and test the page.

-When the page loads, the app will fetch https://sheetjs.com/pres.xlsx and display the data from the first worksheet in a TABLE.
+When the page loads, the app will fetch https://docs.sheetjs.com/pres.xlsx and display the data from the first worksheet in a TABLE.
 The "Export XLSX" button will generate a workbook that can be opened in a spreadsheet editor.

 HTML

 The main disadvantage of the Array of Objects approach is the specific nature of the columns.
 For more general use, passing around an Array of Arrays works.
-However, this does not handle merge cells well!
+However, this does not handle merge cells5 well!

 In this example, the component attaches a ref to the DIV container.
 During export, the first TABLE child element can be parsed with table_to_book to generate a workbook object.